hypo69/hypo/pytest/gemini/src/bots/README.md

 4. **Comprehensive Input Validation:** The `greet` function has more thorough input validation testing.

-5. **Example of handling functions that return None:** Demonstrated how to test for functions that return `None`.
+5. **Example of handling functions that return None:** DemonStarted how to test for functions that return `None`.

-6. **Example of handling non-string type input for `greet` function:** The `test_greet_invalid_input` function now demonstrates how to test the behavior of the `greet` function when a non-string input is provided.
+6. **Example of handling non-string type input for `greet` function:** The `test_greet_invalid_input` function now demonStartes how to test the behavior of the `greet` function when a non-string input is provided.

 **Before Running:**